Frequently Asked Questions

 What is the difference between an “A-Style” meter frame and a “C-Style” meter frame?

 For an “A-Style” meter frame, the meter lid fits inside the rim frame and flush with the top of the frame.
 For a “C-Style” meter frame, the meter lid sits on top of the meter frame and overlaps the frame.
-See page 5 of our Meter Pit, Frames, and Lids Catalog.
+See Page 5 of our Meter Pits, Frames, & Lids Catalog.